 By clicking on “Application > Settings” you can customize the display by selecting fonts and colors and you can input your Retro Achievements username and API Key.
 This key can be found on Retro Achievements under “Settings > My Settings” or by clicking here.
 It's the string found in the "API Key" textbox.

 After clicking on “RetroAchievements > Connect”, One Up displays in order: the game you are currently playing along with its console, the number of achievements unlocked for this game and the completion percent (Hardcore mode is factored in this percent), your score and true score (score multiplied by achievement rarity), your current rank on Retro Achievements and the latest achievement you unlocked for the current game.

-In this automatic mode, One Up will refresh itself every 10 seconds.
-It retains however all the functionality of the manual mode, allowing you to keep tracking achievement count manually if the server fails to respond.
+Once connected, it retains all the functionality of the manual mode, allowing you to keep tracking achievement count manually if the server fails to respond.
 If an achievement fails to be awarded because of a bug, you can also count it manually that way.
-Note that, when One Up manages to connect to Retro Achievements again, those manually-added achievements will not be removed.

 One Up requires a Java 8 Virtual Machine.
 Check Java.com to update your installation if the application is not working.
 For Mac users, it is currently necessary to enable assistive devices for One Up to work, thus allowing it to capture your input even when out-of-focus.